 Groups and Rounds:

-Today, you will be placed into groups with 3 other participants5.
+Today, you will be placed into groups with 3 other participants.
 The decisions of the groups are completely independent in each round.
 That is to say, nothing Group 1 does will affect the other groups at any point of the experiment, and vice versa.

-Today’s experiment will consist of 1530 independent “rounds”, each lasting no longer than 3 minutes.
+Today’s experiment will consist of 15 independent “rounds”, each lasting no longer than 3 minutes.
 These rounds are the screens where you will be making decisions that will be described in the next section.
 Once again, independent here means that any decision made in one round will not affect what happens in any other round.
 You will not be able to see the individual decisions of your fellow group members, however at the end of each round you will see the overall outcome for your group, as well as your earnings from that specific round.